What our Human Ear lesson plan includes

 HUMAN EAR LESSON PLAN WORKSHEETS

-The Human Ear lesson plan includes two worksheets: a practice worksheet and a homework assignment.
+The Human Ear lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each worksheet helps reinforce the lesson concepts and allows students to demonstrate what they learned in different ways.
 You can refer to the guide on the teacher notes page to determine when to hand out each worksheet to the students.

 The homework assignment spans three pages.
 There are 21 questions total that students must answer.
 Once again, you can decide whether or not students can refer to the content pages for help as they work on this assignment.